 How and when should you involve key stakeholders?

 Make sure your different stakeholder groups feel involved in the survey process from the start.
 Hold stakeholder interviews with samples of line managers, ask them what they want to get out of the survey and what it should measure.
 Have similar sessions with senior managers and employees too before launch.
 This up-front research will mean you measure what matters most to your people.

-When should you run an engagement survey?
+When should you run an employee engagement survey?
 And how often?

-What’s the lead time for launching an employee survey?
+What's the lead time for launching a survey?